-Even after treatment for colorectal cancer, there is a risk that your cancer will come back.
-In about 35%-40% of people treated for colorectal cancer with surgery with or without chemotherapy, the cancer may come back within three to five years after treatment.
-The cancer may recur in the colon or rectum, or in another part of the body.
-Recurrent colorectal cancer often is found in the liver and/or lungs.
+For most people, colorectal cancer doesn’t come back, or “recur.”
+But in about 35% to 40% of people who get surgery with or without chemotherapy, the cancer may come back within 3 to 5 years of treatment.
+If this happens, it could be in the colon or rectum, or in another part of the body, such as the liver and lungs.

-- Depth of penetration: How deep the tumor has gone into the tissue affects whether or not it will return.
-The deeper the tumor invades tissues, the higher the chance of recurrence.
+Depth of penetration.
+How far the original tumor went into your tissue affects whether it will return.
+The deeper the tumor, the higher the chance of recurrence.

-- Number of lymph glands involved: The lymphatic system helps coordinate the immune system's function to protect the body from foreign substances.
-The more lymph glands that were affected by the cancer, the more likely your cancer will return.
+Number of lymph nodes involved.
+The more lymph glands affected by the cancer, the more likely your cancer will return.

-- Quality of the surgery: This is most important for rectal cancers, where the surgery can be difficult.
+Quality of the surgery.
+This is most important for rectal cancers, where surgery can be difficult.

 What Happens if Colorectal Cancer Comes Back?